Overview

 Meals: B,L,D

-Today we bid farewell to our new friends in the community of Ghat and cross and re-cross the thundering glacial river, named "Dudh" (milk) Kosi (river) because of its colour.
-Sections of today's walk are through pine forest and cleared areas reveal terraced fields and a variety of crops.
+Today we cross and re-cross the thundering glacial river, named “Dudh” (milk) Kosi (river) because of its colour.
+Sections of today’s walk are through pine forest and cleared areas reveal terraced fields and a variety of crops.
 We pass small groups of donkeys and yaks carrying trading goods and trek-gear along the trail.
+A dzopko is a yak-cow crossbreed while a yak is a full-blood long haired male, more commonly found at higher altitudes.
 Spectacular mountain peaks unfold above us and seem to hover above the tree-line as they rise above the deep river valley.
 Shortly after leaving camp we cross the Kusum Khola, a tributary stream to the Dudh Kosi, and the peak of Kusum Kangru (6369 m) (19,107 ft) can be seen to the East, at the head of the valley.
-Further along the trail, across the valley to the North-West, Nupla (5885 m) (17,655) and Kongde Ri (6093 m) (18,279) rise above the forested ridges.
-At a turn of the trail, Thamserku (6808 m) (20,424) rises majestically, seemingly from the river floor.
+Further along the trail, across the valley to the North-West, Nupla (5885 m) (17, 665 ft) and Kongde Ri (6093 m)(18,279 ft) rise above the forested ridges.
+At a turn of the trail.
+Thamserku (6808 m) ( 20,424 ft) rises majestically, seemingly from the river floor.
 We will see our first Mani walls today.
-These stone structures are a compilation of many stone tablets, each with the inscription "Om Mani Padme Hum" which translates to "Hail to the jewel in the lotus", and is mantra (chant) venerated by Buddhists and Brahmans alike.
+These stone structures are a compilation of many stone tablets, each with the inscription “Om Mani Padme Hum” which translates to “Hail to the jewel in the lotus”, and is mantra (chant) venerated by Buddhists and Brahmans alike.
 Buddhists will walk to the left of these Mani Walls and chortens, but you may notice that people of the lowlands who have no knowledge of Buddhism do not follow this practice.
-The allure of the mountains is hard to resist, but we must be patient, as it is very important to acclimatise slowly and thereby fully appreciate our time at higher altitude.
-Today's walk is not a long one, but a very important day for acclimatizing.
-Walking time: approximately 4 - 5 hours
+The allure of the mountains is hard to resist, but we must be patient, as it is very important to acclimatize slowly and thereby fully appreciate our time at higher altitude.
+Today’s walk is not a long one, and you will be eager to press on.
+Slow down, and enjoy the journey.
+Accommodation: Campsite Walking time: approximately 4 - 5 hours

 Meals: B,L,D